rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 # Running the Demo

-1. Download the [realTimeAnalyticsTimeSeries.zip](/download_files/sbp/realTimeAnalyticsTimeSeries.rar) file and extract it into a folder named `realTimeAnalyticsTimeSeries`.
+Step 1.
+Download the [realTimeAnalyticsTimeSeries.zip](/download_files/sbp/realTimeAnalyticsTimeSeries.rar) file and extract it into a folder named `realTimeAnalyticsTimeSeries`.{%wbr%}

-2. Update setenv.bat to have the right value for `JAVA_HOME` and `JSHOMEDIR` variables
+Step 2.
+Update setenv.bat to have the right value for `JAVA_HOME` and `JSHOMEDIR` variables {%wbr%}

-3. Add `maven\bin` to your path if you don’t have it already installed and run:
+Step 3.
+Add `maven\bin` to your path if you don’t have it already installed and run: {%wbr%}

 {%highlight java%}
 \gigaspaces-xap-premium-9.7.x-ga\tools\maven\installmavenrep.bat
 {%endhighlight%}

-4. Build the demo by running the following command:
+Step 4.
+Build the demo by running the following command:

 {%highlight java%}
 mvn package
 {%endhighlight%}

-5. Execute the demo by running the start and deploy scripts in the following order:
+Step 5.
+Execute the demo by running the start and deploy scripts in the following order: {%wbr%}

 Start 1 GSA, 2 GSCs, 1 GSM and 1 LUS
 {%highlight java%}
 gs-agent.bat